 Outdoor Fire Prevention Tips

-Outdoor parties in the backyard or around the pool are delightful ways to spend time with friends and family.
-However, safety should be your top priority when hosting any kind of party, especially when you’re using open flames for lighting or ambiance.
-Fire sources such as candles, portable outdoor fireplaces, sky lanterns, patio (tiki) torches and fire pits can start a fire in your backyard if they’re not used carefully.
-Here are some practical tips to prevent fires during your next outdoor party:
+Fire sources such as grills, candles, portable outdoor fireplaces, patio (tiki) torches, and fire pits can start a fire in your backyard if they’re not used carefully.
+Here are some practical tips to prevent fires during your next outdoor gathering.

 - If the scene is decorated with burning candles, use sturdy candle holders to help prevent candles from being tipped over.

 - More than half of all candle fires start when objects that can burn are too close to candles.
-Keep flammable objects far away from candles and any other open flame.
+Keep flammable objects like paper plates and napkins far away from candles and any other open flame.

-- We strongly recommend using battery-operated flameless candles and patio torches instead of their more dangerous, open-flame counterparts.
+- Use battery-operated flameless candles and patio torches, instead of their more dangerous, open-flame counterparts.

-- When a portable fireplace is burning, be present at all times, or designate another responsible adult to keep an eye on the fireplace.
-More portable fireplace safety tips can be found here.
+- When a portable fireplace is burning, be present at all times, or designate another responsible adult to watch the fireplace.

 When it comes to all outdoor fire activities, keep children and pets under supervision, and keep them at a three feet distance from flames.
 Maintain a safe distance between guests and the fire.
 For pits and grills, this should be at least 10 feet.
 After your event is over, make sure your heat source is completely out before leaving.
 This includes both the fire pit and any grills.